hyunsunk/hyunsunk.github.io/_pages/about.md

 social: true
 ---

 I am a PhD candidate in Organizational Theory at the Gies College of Business at the University of Illinois at Urbana-Champaign.
 My research is driven by a deep interest in how organizations and managers make decisions in the face of uncertainty and/or ambiguity, especially in new or unfamiliar contexts.
-I focus particularly on social evaluations – notably reputation and celebrity – reflecting my interest in how people perceive others and the consequences of such perceptions.
+I am interest in how people perceive others and the consequences of such perceptions.
+I focus particularly on social evaluations, notably reputation and celebrity.

 Reflecting these research interests, I examine entrepreneurial activities, industry emergence, and patent conflicts.
 For example, <a href="/research/"> my dissertation </a> examines a consequence of media effects in the U.S. venture capital industry.
 Methodologically, I am interested in processing and analyzing large and messy datasets to examine meaningful patterns, and with using methods such as computerized content analysis.